QIU-w/MobileDevelopment-/README.txt

 5.Experiment 5 has been completed, and the screenshots are in the folder named lab05.
 6.Experiment 6 has been completed, and the screenshots are in the folder named lab06.
 7.Experiment 7 has been completed, and the screenshots are in the folder named lab07.
+8.Experiment 8 has been completed, and the screenshots are in the folder named lab08.